Back to blog

 What's on the second stage entrance exam?

-Only children who pass the Sutton SET are invited to take the second stage entrance exam.
-Some schools share a joint second stage exam - check with your target schools for more.
+Only children who pass the SET are invited to take the second stage entrance exam.
+The schools are divided into two groups for Stage 2:

-The Sutton second stage entrance exam consists of two papers which are not multiple-choice:
+The second stage consists of two papers that are not multiple-choice:

-• English: 1 hour.
-This is an extended writing task
+• English: 1 hour — an extended writing task

-• Maths: 45 minutes.
-This is a standard maths paper
+• Maths: 45 minutes — a standard maths paper

-The content in both of these papers is broadly based on the Key Stage 2 curriculum.
+The content in both papers is broadly based on the Key Stage 2 curriculum.

 How is the Sutton Selective Eligibility Test scored?

-The total mark your child achieves for the Sutton Selective Eligibility Test is age-standardised to make sure children born later in the school year aren’t disadvantaged.
+The total mark your child achieves in the SET is age-standardised to ensure that children born later in the school year are not disadvantaged.

-Parents only find out if their child met the required standard — not the exact marks.
+Parents are told only whether their child met the required standard — not their exact marks.

 What's the pass mark for the Sutton Selective Eligibility Test?

-Each of the schools in Sutton decide their own pass mark for the Sutton SET.
-If your child has passed the SET, you'll be told they've met the required standard and been invited to the second-stage entrance exam.
+Each school in Sutton sets its own pass mark for the SET.
+If your child has passed, you'll be informed that they've met the required standard and have been invited to the second-stage entrance exam.

 What's the pass mark for the second stage exam?

-There is no set pass mark for the second stage exam in Sutton.
-Each grammar school has its own process for using the second-stage scores.
+There is no fixed pass mark for the second stage exam.
+Each grammar school has its own process for using second-stage scores.

 For example, children applying to Sutton Grammar School will be given four standardised scores:

-• A standardised score for the Sutton SET English paper
+• A standardised score for the SET English paper

-• A standardised score for the Sutton SET maths paper
+• A standardised score for the SET maths paper

 • A standardised score for the second-stage English paper